MycroftAI/mycroft-skills-manager/readme.md

 ## TODO

-- allow passing mycroft root dir in constructor
+- allow passing mycroft root dir in constructor (ensure mycroft is always found for import)
 - permissions issues in mark1/picroft - prepare_msm.sh script
 - get hashes before git pulling to decide if pip and res.sh should be run
 - ensure skill master branch is checked out, else dont update